home edit page issue tracker

 Case is an inflectional feature of nouns and pronouns.

-Case helps to specify the role of the noun phrase in the sentence.
+Case helps specify the role of the noun phrase in the sentence.

 Here on the level of morphosyntactic features we are dealing with case expressed morphologically, i.e. by bound morphemes (affixes).
 The descriptions of the individual case values below include semantic hints about the prototypical meaning of the case.
 Bear in mind that quite often a case will be used for a meaning that is totally unrelated to the meaning mentioned here.
 Valency of verbs, adpositions and other words will determine that the noun phrase must be in a particular grammatical case to fill a particular valency slot (semantic role).

-The morphology of Middle Armenian differentiates five cases: Nom, Acc Gen-Dat, Abl, Ins and Loc.
+Morphologically, Middle Armenian distinguishes six case forms: Nom, Acc, Gen-Dat, Abl, Ins and Loc.

 Some personal and demonstrative pronouns distinguish between Case=Gen and Case=Dat.
-Note that the Gen case of personal pronouns forms a separate paradigm of posessive pronouns.
+Note that the Gen case of personal pronouns forms a separate paradigm of possessive pronouns.

-Note also that some cases mainly Acc, Dat, Abl and Loc can be combined with adpositions (see bellow).
+Note also that some cases mainly Acc, Dat, Abl and Loc can be combined with adpositions (see below).

 Examples